Configuring User Accounts and RBAC

 Use the show role feature-group command to display a list of feature groups.

-Configures a read-only or read-and-write rule for an SNMP object identifier (OID).
 You can enter up to 32 elements for the OID.
-This command can be used to allow SNMP-based performance monitoring tools to poll devices but restrict their access to system-intensive branches such as the IP routing table, MAC address tables, specific MIBs, and so on.
+The rule <num> deny read-write oid command can be used to allow SNMP-based performance monitoring tools to poll devices but restrict their access to system-intensive branches such as the IP routing table, MAC address tables, specific MIBs, and so on.

 Note